 5 Reducing settlement time.
 After trading happens (i.e., someone buys financial instruments or sells them to someone else) a cycle of clearing and settlement procedures ensue afterward.
 Traditionally, it takes a few days, or sometimes weeks, to get a transaction over with, and Blockchain can reduce this time to minutes or seconds.

 6 Changing investing.
 Blockchain can eliminate intermediaries, such as lawyers and investment bankers, from investor-business matchmaking.
 It can largely automate the matchmaking processes and enable transparent peer-to-peer financing.

 8 Improving accounting.
-Current accounting processes can’t keep up with the velocity of today’s finance; the digitalisation has yet to sweep the accounting industry.
+Current accounting processes can’t keep up with the velocity of today’s finance.
 Blockchain, however, being a ledger that’s managed online, can drastically enhance audit and reporting.
 It could enhance measuring and processing of financial records, make the procedures more transparent and accessible in real time.

 The second industry Blockchain can benefit is Healthcare

 As disruptive technology emerges and evolves frenetically on the market, healthcare firms face severe pressure to remain competitive.
 They seek new ways to improve patient care and try to keep their costs low.

 To solve the problem, many firms adopt patient centricity: they make clients much more deeply informed and involved in the delivery of healthcare services.

 They strive to expand the role of healthcare providers beyond “expertise sources” and, eventually, they want to turn them into advanced patient care coordinators.